 The Global Entry fee is $100.
 You need to meet certain eligibility requirements to apply for Global Entry.
 U.S. citizens and lawful permanent residents can apply for both TSA PreCheck and Global Entry.

 The only caveat to Global Entry and TSA PreCheck is that you have to make an appointment.
-Most likely, it’ll be a long time before you can nab one.
-Note: Due to the government shutdown, there are lags in service availability.

 I made my appointment in April and the first available appointment date was seven months later.